 Secondly, you need to make sure the whole business is on board.
 Cloud migrations will affect many areas, so it’s vital that you’re fully invested in the process and that you obtain buy-in for the initiative from department heads and the board.
 Drive, direction and support from the most senior level of the business will give those in charge of the project the necessary authority to make changes.
 Whilst keeping employees informed throughout the project will make them feel involved and give a much more positive outlook on any associated changes to processes.

 Finally, once you have a clear vision and buy-in from across the business, the next step is engaging with the right cloud services provider.
 For a smooth transition, you’ll be looking for a provider with the required experience and capabilities to not only deliver the technical aspects of the solution but to help you achieve your desired business goals.

-To achieve this, you’ll want to look for a cloud services provider with significant and positive experience with cloud migrations.
+To achieve this, you’ll want to look for a cloud services provider with a significant and positive experience with cloud migrations.
 However, your business also has a responsibility to communicate clearly with the provider in terms of your end goals.
-Providing a clear brief and engaging in a two-way transparent conversation increases the chance of a successful migration and one which runs as close to time and budget as possible.
+Providing a clear brief and engaging in a two-way transparent conversation increases the chance of successful migration and one which runs as close to time and budget as possible.

 Reward: Enables agile working

 Agile working is dismissed by some as a passing trend and has been banned outright by some firms.
 But even if you aren’t keen on working from home, agile working is a much wider area and has the potential to deliver a greatly enhanced and productive working environment

 Migrating applications and services to the cloud can help employees to remain productive whether they’re at a client site, travelling, attending a meeting or working from home.
 It’s particularly beneficial for multi-site businesses with remote workers, as cloud deployments can streamline access to applications and data, ensuring consistency across all channels.